PetitPandaRoux/game-of-life/README.md

 - Let user choose parameter (number of cell alive at the beginning, round interval....)

-# GAME OF LIFE - ENG
+# GAME OF LIFE - FR

 ## CONTEXTE